ActivitySim/populationsim/docs/index.rst

 The objective of a population synthesizer is to generate a synthetic population for a modeling region.
 The main outputs from a population synthesizer include lists of persons and households representing the entire population of the modeling region.
 These databases include household and person-level attributes of interest.
-For example, household income, household size, housing type, number of vehicles, person age, person occupation, etc. Depending on the use case, a population synthesizer may also produce multi-way distribution of demographic variables at different geographies to be used as an input to aggregate travel models.
-Advanced population synthesizers such as PopulationSim includes option to modify an existing synthetic population for a smaller geography.
-In this case, the outputs would be a modified list of persons and households.
+Examples of attributes at the household level include household income, household size, housing type, and number of vehicles.
+Examples of person attributes include
+age, gender, work\school status, and occupation.
+Depending on the use case, a population synthesizer may also produce multi-way distribution of demographic variables at different geographies to be used as an input to aggregate travel models.
+PopulationSim also includes an option to modify an existing regional synthetic population for a smaller geographical area.
+In this case, the outputs are a modified list of persons and households.

 How does a population synthesizer work?
 ---------------------------------------
 The main inputs to a population synthesizer are disaggregate population samples and marginal control distributions.
-Disaggregate population samples can be obtained from sources like American Community Survey (ACS) Public Use Microdata Sample (PUMS) or a household travel survey.
+Disaggregate population samples can be obtained from sources like the Public Use Microdata Sample (PUMS), or a household travel survey.
 Marginal distributions of person and household-level attributes of interest are also available from Census.
 The seed sample should include demographic variables corresponding to each marginal control termed as *controlled variables* (e.g., household size, household income, etc.).
 Seed sample should also include other variables of interest but not